• SetTimeRight fail!

 ferdinandF

-Hello @mfersaoui, Without any further questions, we will regard this topic as solved and flag it accordingly by Monday, September, the 8th.
+Hello @augustin, without any further questions we will consider this topic as solved by Friday, December the 17th.
 Thank you for your understanding, Ferdinand

 Moved Cinema 4D SDK